 - Limit the use of electronics before bed.

 - Relax before bedtime.
-A warm bath or reading might help.
+Try a warm bath or reading.

 - Consult a health care professional if you have ongoing sleep problems.

 The concept of mindfulness is simple.
 This ancient practice is about being completely aware of what’s happening in the present—of all that’s going on inside and all that’s happening around you.
 It means not living your life on “autopilot.”
 Becoming a more mindful person requires commitment and practice.
 Here are some tips to help you get started.